IQSS/datafest/DataFest-2019/version-control-for-data-scripts-documents/03_Github_remote_and_conflicts.md

 Click on the X at the upper right to close this window.

-(Edit out: This can be useful for viewing the edits you have made before making a commit.
-On the left you will see a history of the changes you have made; at the moment this is very brief but as you work on a project the history will become much longer. )

 ## Managing Conflicts

 A **conflict** emerges when you try to merge (sync) two versions of a document with changes which conflict with each other.
 If you are careful about committing and syncing then it is unlikely you will run into this issue; but if you do, it can be resolved fairly easily.